 Charles William “Bill” Funk was born October 29, 1928, in Covington, Kentucky.
 He graduated from St. Xavier High School in Cincinnati, Ohio in 1946 and served in the U.S. Navy from 1946-1948.
 He then attended St. Mary's College & Seminary, initially studying for the Catholic priesthood before deciding his future would be in law.
 He graduated from the Salmon P. Chase School of Law (then in Cincinnati, Ohio) in June 1960.
 In July of that year, he was admitted by the Kentucky Bar Association to practice law in the state.

 On June 26, 1954, Funk married Mary Lee Holmes, whose connections to Boone County and Florence go back many generations.
-After the death of her mother (Mary née Roberts Holmes) in 1935, she was raised at 266 Main Street in Florence by her aunt and uncle, Mentor Martin (owner of the onetime Stringtown Grocery) and Sue (née Roberts) Martin.
+After the death of her mother (Mary née Roberts Holmes) in 1935, she spent time at 226 Main Street in Florence with her aunt and uncle, Mentor Martin (owner of the onetime Stringtown Grocery) and Sue (née Roberts) Martin.
 Her father was Jacob Holmes of Covington and later Cincinnati.
 Mary Lee’s maternal grandfather, C.C.
 Roberts, was sheriff of Boone County and later became County Judge in the late 19th and early 20th centuries.
 In addition, her great-uncles and great-aunt — Jameson Hawkins Rogers, Mary Elizabeth “Lizzie” Rogers, and W. Rupert Rogers — served as Boone County Clerks in the early decades of the 20th century.

 In the early 1960s, Charles William Funk began a law practice in Florence in his wife's former home at 226 Main Street, in partnership with Elmer Berling (d.
 1967) and Giles McCarthy.
 Future Boone County Circuit Judge Sam Neace and Barry Werhman (based in Kenton County) were also part of this law firm.

 From 1961-1964, he was the prosecutor for the City of Florence.
 After Funk resigned in late 1964, Eddie Brown succeeded him and went on to be elected as city prosecutor in 1965, 1969, and 1973.
-Funk resigned the Florence post to go help prosecute Boone County cases under then-County Attorney Bill McEvoy.
-Later, Funk served as Assistant County Attorney, Master Commissioner for Boone County from 1976-1989, as well as Domestic Relations Commissioner in 1989.
+Funk resigned the Florence post to go help prosecute Boone County cases as Assistant County Attorney under then-County Attorney Bill McEvoy.
+Later, Funk served as Master Commissioner for Boone County from 1976-1989, as well as Domestic Relations Commissioner in 1989.
 Funk was appointed Master Commissioner by then-Boone Circuit Judge Sam Neace.